 Ara Institute of Canterbury

 Ara nursing, midwifery and medical imaging students train in the Health Precinct flagship building Manawa.
-Students learn from leading health professionals in the purpose built facility, right next to Christchurch Hospital.
+Students learn from leading health professionals in the purpose-built facility, close to Christchurch Hospital.
 Situating training in the Health Precinct has meant greater integration of training with ‘real life’ experiences in the hospital.
 Students have access to high tech simulation environments and facilities and work alongside professionals and potential employers.
-Ara Staff and students are provided with opportunities to innovate and collaborate with individuals from the Canterbury District Health Board and the University of Canterbury, who also occupy Manawa.
+Ara Staff and students are provided with opportunities to innovate and collaborate with individuals from Health New Zealand Te Whatu Ora Waitaha and the University of Canterbury, who also occupy Manawa.

 The Members